Academic Advising And Registration

 Course Registration and Scheduling

 Course registration activities occur at several times during the year and always in consultation with a student’s advisor.
-Students receive a mailing from the Office of Student Administrative Services each semester that describes registration policies and procedures.
+Students receive a mailing from the Office of Enrollment Services each semester that describes registration policies and procedures.
 You can also visit the Office of Academic Scheduling webpage for current course schedules.

 Learn More about Advising and Registration